yanlinlin82/icpp/README.md

 # icpp: an interpreter for C++

+## Motivation

-This project is inspired by: [c4 - C in four functions](https://github.com/rswier/c4)
+This project is inspired by **[c4 - C in four functions](https://github.com/rswier/c4)**.

+I am trying to implement an interpreter for modern C++.
+This should be an efficient way to learn details of the language, as well as related compiler techniques.
+The goal is to make the interpreter interpret itself, and I am still on the way.

+## Quick Start

-Try the following:
+For quick start, try the following:

 ```
 g++ -Wall -std=c++17 icpp.cpp -o icpp